Do You Love Your ERP?

 - Human capital management (labor management)

 Take our manufacturing example again.
-There are many ERPs the manufacturer could use that have robust capabilities when it comes to things like job costing and assembly.
-But what if the business also needs a very detailed quality control module?
+There are many ERPs the manufacturer could use that have robust capabilities for job costing and assembly.
+But what if the business also needs a very detailed quality-control module?

 While it’s possible that the ERP they use for job costing might have an ERP module for quality control, it might not.
 And if it does have one, chances are pretty good that the module will not match the company’s needs 100%.
 The ERP, in effect, could impose its processes on the company, requiring the business to change what it does – and how it does it – to accommodate the ERP.